andyminyety/Pokedex/README.md

 # Pokédex

-A simple Pokemon app written primarily in Vanila JavaScript.
+A Pokemon app written in JavaScript.
 It uses the API from: **[PokéAPI](https://pokeapi.co).**

-The app displays a list of the first 999 pokemon registered in the API.
+The app displays a list of the pokemon registered in the API.
 The user can search Pokemon by name and click on each Pokemon to open a modal that displays more information.

 ### Demo :computer: